Yoram Schweitzer

 Yoram Schweitzer is an Israeli intelligence official who is a senior research fellow at Israel's Institute for National Security Studies (INSS) and is director of the institute's Research Program: Terrorism and Low-Intensity Conflict.

 During 2017, Schweitzer was to be a visiting fellow at the Center for American Progress.
 Formerly, he served as a senior Military Intelligence officer and private consultant to the Office of the Prime Minister of Israel.

-Schweitzer’s areas of research include the Salafi Jihadi “camp” including The Islamic State (Daesh) and its subjected partners; Al Qaeda and its affiliates; Hezbollah; and Palestinian terror groups.
-He is an authority on terror related topics, including suicide bombings in which he conducted a project interviewing failed suicide bombers and their dispatchers.
+Schweitzer's areas of research include the Salafi Jihadi “camp” including The Islamic State (Daesh) and its subjected partners; Al Qaeda and its affiliates; Hezbollah; and Palestinian terror groups.
+He is an authority on terror related topics, including suicide bombings in which he conducted a project interviewing attempted suicide bombers and their dispatchers.